 A little history on the Joni Fitts School of Horsemanship "JFSH"

-The school was founded in 1980 and is a licensed & insured corporation based in Scottsdale, Arizona.
+The school, founded in 1980, is a licensed & insured corporation based in Phoenix, Arizona.
 JFSH provides horsemanship education and riding lessons to young and old alike.
 Instructors are nationally certified through the American Riding Instructor Certification Program (ARICP).

 The School program is specifically designed to accommodate everyone from 7 years of age through adults, specializing in the timid, novice, or “rusty rider.”
 Whether your interests are recreational fun and relaxation, or you are giving serious thought to owning your own horse, JFSH combines various approaches and services to create a comprehensive program that maintains safety as the #1 focus in learning harmony with horses.